GeertenRijsdijk/Theorie/README.md

     - r: random
     - g: greedy
     - h: hillclimber
-    - s: Simulated Annealing, please enter in the following order the temperature, the cooling rate, the stop temperature and the swap probability.
+    - s: Simulated Annealing, please enter in the following order: the temperature, the cooling rate, the stop temperature and the swap probability.
 Otherwise press enter to use the standard testing values.

 So for example:
     python main.py ./wijken/wijk_3.csv 20 g